Frequently Asked Questions About MQSA

 About a mammography facility's services:

-- Refer to accreditation body.
-The four accreditation bodies and the contacts are:
+Contact the facility's accreditation body.
+The three accreditation bodies and the contacts are:

 The American College of Radiology